 Personal, Social and Health Education (PSHE) and Spiritual, Moral, Social and Cultural Responsibilities (SMSC)

-At Talavera Junior School, we are dedicated to promoting the well-being of each and every child, in order to equip them with the knowledge, skills and values needed to thrive within a rapidly changing world.
-We are well-aware that children who feel safe, happy and confident are much more likely to succeed and therefore view PSHE and SMSC as paramount to our pupils’ education.
+At Talavera Junior School, we are dedicated to promoting the wellbeing of each and every child, in order to equip them with the knowledge, skills and values needed to thrive within a rapidly changing world.
+We are well aware that children who feel safe, happy and confident are much more likely to succeed and therefore view PSHE and SMSC as paramount to our pupils’ education.
 All staff at Talavera are devoted to providing a holistic education that enables children to establish a deep sense of self, as well as an appreciation for others.
-Through the promotion PSHE and SMSC (including British Values), we aim to establish well-rounded pupils who are able to: identify and value their own place within society; distinguish between right and wrong; display respect and tolerance for others; and appreciate their own and other people’s cultures whilst celebrating the unity of being British.
+Through the promotion of PSHE and SMSC (including British Values), we aim to establish well-rounded pupils who are able to: identify and value their own place within society; distinguish between right and wrong; display respect and tolerance for others; and appreciate their own and other people’s cultures whilst celebrating the unity of being British.

 Our carefully-planned, bespoke PSHE curriculum has been specifically designed in collaboration with our own pupils.
 It incorporates both SMSC and British values to ensure that strands are being explicitly taught throughout each stage of the children’s development.
-We also closely link our PSHE curriculum with a ‘Be the Best You Can Be’ programme, which centralises on developing children’s aspirations and unique worth as individuals.

 - Providing opportunities to link PSHE and SMSC into all curriculum topics where possible